lukstei/trading-backtest/README.md

 ## Who?

-My name is Lukas Steinbrecher I'm currently in the last year of the business informatics (Economics and Computer Science) master at Vienna UT.
+My name is Lukas Steinbrecher, I'm currently in the last year of the business informatics (Economics and Computer Science) master at Vienna UT.
 I'm interested in financial markets, (algorithmic) trading, computer science and also bayesian statistics (especially MCMC methods) and I'm currently a CFA Level 1 candidate.

 If you have any questions or comments feel free to contact me at steinbrecherluk@gmail.com.